 You will have fun writing the content, and at the same time, your readers’ brains will appreciate the organized and easy-to-digest nature of the content.
 Don’t agree that listicles are effective?

 If you have writer’s block from writing dozens of 500-word blog posts for your business, think outside your own wheelhouse.
-Ask high-ranked individuals from within your company, influential people within your industry, or even high-ranked individuals from complementary brands to be interviewed for your brand’s blog.
+Ask to interview people for your blog, like: